GPT-Live is here — and now GPT-5.6 is too.

 - Test GPT-Live in voice mode — interrupt it, let it pause, push a web question at it

-- Learn the Sol / Terra / Luna split now; choose nothing until it's actually in ChatGPT
+- Learn the Sol / Terra / Luna split — it's in ChatGPT now (Plus and up get Sol)

 - Revisit your saved memories — the cap just doubled for Plus/Pro